Mpox

 Where can I get vaccinated?

-Some clinics have walk-in hours, particularly in major cities.
-Visit the public health website for your area (see the list below) to find this information.
+Some clinics have walk-in periods, especially in larger cities.
+Check your local public health website for relevant information.

 You can also make an appointment.
-To do this:
+To make an appointment:

-• Next, enter your postal code to find the vaccination clinic closest to you!
+• Enter your postal code to find the vaccination clinic nearest you

 As long as you’re having sex with men, get tested for HIV and other STIs at least once a year.